raystubbs/zero/README.md

 - `:field` (string, optional) <br>
    This gives the field name to generate for the prop.
 Zero will add a property to the generated element class with the given name; when said property changes this prop will update, causing the component to re-render.
-If a `:field` option isn't explicitly given, _and_ this isn't a state prop (doesn't have `:state` or `:state-factory`) then Zero default this to the cammelCase form of the prop name.
-If this _is_ a state prop, and the `:field` option is omitted, then no property will be added to the class for this prop.
-If this _is_ a state prop, and the `:field` option is given explicitly, then a _read only_ property will be generated for the prop, with its actual value coming from the bound state.
+If this is a state prop, and the `:field` option is given explicitly, then a _read only_ property will be generated for the prop, with its actual value coming from the bound state.
+If no `:field` option is given then this prop won't be mapped to an instance property.
 - `:attr` (string, optional) <br>
    This gives an attribute name that Zero should map to this prop.
 If given, Zero will observe updates to said attribute on a component instance, and update the prop accordingly;
    causing the component to be re-rendered.
 If no `:attr` is given, then this prop will not be mapped to an attribute.
-- `:attr-mapper` (function, optional) <br>
-   If given, _and_ an `:attr` option is set, this function will be called to map the attribute's raw string value to a more useful prop value.
 - `:state` (`IWatchable`, optional) <br>
    Equivalent to `:state-factory (constantly <the state>)`.
 See below.
 - `:state-factory` (function, optional) <br>